This is part 1 of our 4 part Customer Journey Stages series. Click below to view the following stages:

-Who your customers are will dictate how you connect with them and what type of touch points they need to stay engaged and move through the customer journey.
+Who your customers are will dictate how you connect with them and what type of touch points they need to stay engaged and move through the digital customer journey.

 For example, for tech-savvy millennials interested in your products, reach out to them via social media and highlight how your product helps solve their pain points.
 If they’re shopping for a new laptop in October, talk about the speed and power of the laptops you sell to prime these shoppers for a sale.

 However, knowing who your customers are and what they are interested in is the first hurdle to overcome.

 Check out our post Black Friday survey examples: 4 Examples of Post Black Friday Surveys

 What you can do: Gather customer insights with SMS surveys to build a persona